 Based on this criteria, students who are NOT ON DISMISSAL shall be allowed to register in the following order:

-- New students who have completed AOC before the set deadline
+New students who have completed OAC before the set deadline

-- Transfer students and new students who have applied after set deadline
+New students who have not completed OAC and transfer students who have applied after set deadline

 *Units completed is defined as classes completed within RCCD with grades of A, B, C, D, P or CR